teejay27/V-Study/README.md

-# V Study: Virtual Study Platform (Hack-o-uplift)
+# V Study: Virtual Study Platform (
 Online education in the times of pandemic has left a lot of students alone in their homes, devoiding them of a potential enhancing peer community.
 People are now more distracted, unfocussed than ever and now have, significantly reduced concentration spans.
-As a part of the Hack-o-uplift hackathon, we have come up with the idea (and prototype) of a Virtual Study Platform that will cater to all major needs of a student, from maintaining and working in a peer community to organising useful resources at one place.
+We have come up with the idea (and prototype) of a Virtual Study Platform that will cater to all major needs of a student, from maintaining and working in a peer community to organising useful resources at one place.
 The major features of website includes:

 1. Subject/Field wise Study Rooms to focus.
 2. Compilation of all useful study resources at one place